 "A teenager is part of an interactive video game where he kills innocent victims.
 Later, the murders become real."

+A star is born!
 Ouch!
 That's gonna leave a mark!
 On this day in 2006, Mammoth reared up on television.
-The feature starred Vincent Ventresca and Summer Glau, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Abram Cox, the feature starred Vincent Ventresca, Summer Glau, and Tom Skerritt; and here's the plot summary as provided by IMDB.com:

 "On a hot summer afternoon in the sleepy town of Blackwater, Louisiana locals exiting a retro-fitted theater excitedly watch as a meteor streaks across the sky and crashes through the roof of the local Natural History Museum.
 No one realizes that the meteor is actually a spaceship containing a shape-shifting life form.
 In order to adapt to Earth's atmosphere, the life form latches on to the first organism it comes in contact with - a partially frozen Woolly Mammoth found in the historic exhibit for which the town is famous.
 As a series of uncanny disasters unfold, the town quickly finds itself overrun by the alien-possessed mammoth.
 Local authorities and Government Investigators join forces with Frank Abernathy, the Museum Curator, and his father Simon, a B-Movie enthusiast to bring down the mighty mammoth, thus saving the town (and the world) in a wild adventure that blends the 50s alien-invasion flick, and the 70s revenge-of-nature opus into a marauding monster mash!"